manprint/sish/README_CONSOLLE.md

 5. Polling robustness
 - Added anti-overlap guard: if one poll request is still running, the next tick is skipped.

+6. Disconnect confirmation
+- When clicking `Disconnect`, a confirmation modal appears asking the user to confirm the action.
+- Buttons: `Disconnect` (proceed) and `Cancel` (abort).
+- This prevents accidental disconnections.

 ### History page (`/_sish/history`)